 Nancy was given the title "Thr First Lady of Salsa in Washington DC" by her peers.

 Nancy is active as a speaker at Hispanic Heritage Month events, special guest DJ and as an MC for events throughout the DC metropolitan area including the Smithsonian Institute's Jazz Cafe and 4th of July on the mall.
 Nancy recently added Salsa Club Promoter to her many titles when she launched Nancy Alonso's Salsa Empire in the winter of 2013.
 To date Nancy has successfully promoted Salsa Empire as the best place to dance to Salsa dura in the DMV, Washington DC Maryland and Virginia.

-Nancy celebrated 15 years on the air at a party at Salsa Empire on May 10, 2015.
-This party was attended by local, international celebrities and over 300 of her fans at the Empire Nightclub in Spriingfield, VA.
+Nancy celebrated 15 years on the air at a party at a public event on May 10, 2015.
+This party was attended by local, international celebrities and over 300 of her fans at the Empire Nightclub in Springfield, VA.